 Gamers and their love for games gaining the potential to influence the Gaming World?

-These statements from Yoshida are one of many signs that various gaming companies have started to take the gaming communities’ opinions and interest into consideration.
-During Sony’s E3 Press Conference many people were ecstatic when the Kickstarter for the next installation in indie series Shenmue.
+These statements from Yoshida are one of many signs that various gaming companies have started to take the gaming communities’ opinions and interests into consideration.
+During Sony’s E3 Press Conference many people were ecstatic when the Kickstarter for the next installation in the Shenmue series.
 This worldwide broadcast was enough to get Shenmue 3 funded in less than 24 hours.